Learn About Arthritis:

 Arthritis is a generic term for more than 100 diseases that cause pain, stiffness and swelling.
 These range from inflammation of a joint to an involvement of the area around joints.

 In simple terms, it involves the breakdown of cartilage within joints which causes pain, swelling and restricted movement.

-· Arthritis afflicts about 40 million men, women & children in America - about 1 out of every 7 people.
+- Arthritis afflicts about 40 million men, women and children in America - about 1 out of every 7 people.
 This gives it the distinction of having the highest incidence rate of all disabilities and health conditions among US adults.

 Who Is At Risk To Get Arthritis?